 Pinterest Hidden Image

-Let’s go through some important reasons for smelly poop in babies and what to do about it.
+Let’s go through some important reasons for foul-smelling stool in babies and what to do about it.

 Mom’s Question:

-What are the reasons for really smelly bowel movements in babies?
-My baby’s poop smells really bad!
+What are the reasons for smelly bowel movements in babies?
+My baby’s poop smells bad, actually really bad!

-My daughter is 7.5 months old, she is on Similac formula, Nestle rice cereal, and Heinz baby food, and her stool is green, and mucousy, and it smells really strong.
+My daughter is 7.5 months old, she is on Similac formula, Nestle rice cereal, and Heinz baby food, and her stool is green and mucousy, and it smells terrible.
 I have never known a baby (which I have been around a lot of) to have this strong smell to their stool.

-I was just wondering if this is something to cause concern or if it is a side effect of either her food formula or teething.
+I was just wondering if this is something that causes concern or if it is a side effect of either her food formula or teething.

 Vanessa (B.C.
 Canada)